bdestombe/python-flopy-parser/README.md

 You cannot send both outbase64file and logfile to stdout.
 They will be mixed and the resulting output file is not readable.

-# Example usage in python
+# Example usage in Python
+## Using zipfiles in Python
 ```python
 from flopymetascript.flopymetascript import process